ethereum/consensus-specs/specs/networking/p2p-interface.md

 The requester MUST close the write side of the stream once it finishes writing the request message - at this point, the stream will be half-closed.

-The requester MUST wait a maximum of **5 seconds** for the first response byte to arrive (time to first byte – or TTFB – timeout).
-On that happening, the requester will allow further **10 seconds** to receive the full response.
+The requester MUST wait a maximum of `TTFB_TIMEOUT` for the first response byte to arrive (time to first byte – or TTFB – timeout).
+On that happening, the requester will allow further `RESP_TIMEOUT` to receive the full response.

 If any of these timeouts fire, the requester SHOULD reset the stream and deem the req/resp operation to have failed.